Club visit to Radley College chapel

 Reports of previous meetings

-Radley Heritage Walk launched
+Radley Heritage Walk

-Radley History Club’s new leaflet describes a walk around the village that combines glimpses of everyday life in days gone by in Radley with an introduction to its historic buildings.
+This walk around the village combines glimpses of everyday life in days gone by in Radley with an introduction to its historic buildings.
+Discover the village’s history by comparing old photos with what you see now.
+The leaflet features 24 points of interest and includes a map.

 Front cover of Radley Heritage Walk leaflet